 Why your Uber star rating is important and how you can improve it

 How the Uber rating system works

 After every trip, both the rider and the driver are given an opportunity to rate each other between one and five stars based on their trip experience.
-With passengers often reviewing drivers the second they step out of the vehicle, it is crucial to provide an enjoyable and easy experience for all.
-In fact, riders have the ability to rate drivers mid-trip and can choose pre-selected comments or compliments to go with it such as ‘Clean and Tidy’, or ‘Nice Tunes’.
+Passengers often review drivers the second they step out of the vehicle, so it’s crucial to make your ride a pleasant experience and to be friendly and pleasant when meeting and dropping off your rider.
+For more tips on improving your customer’s experience, have a look at our top tips.

 Ratings are anonymous, so you aren’t able to see the individual riders or trips that they are related to.
 But, your overall star rating can be seen by riders before and during their trip.
-Your overall star rating is calculated as an average of your last 500 trips, or total number of rides if they are less than 500.
+Your overall star rating is calculated as an average of your last 500 trips, or your total number of rides if they are less than 500.

 What counts as a low Uber driver star rating?